top of page

 Eileen L. Dalessandro

 Eileen began her career in research after graduating from Suffolk University with a B.S. in 2016.
 She developed a passion for animal husbandry while working as a Research Animal Specialist II at MGH.
 Eileen was certified as a RLATG via AALAS while performing colony management at HSPH in 2020.
 In 2021, Eileen continued her education with a Master of Science in Histotechnology from Drexel University.
 Shortly after graduating in August 2022, Eileen became a certified HTL via the ASCP.
-She now works as a Lab Tech IV in Dr. Eric Liao’s lab.
+She worked as a Lab Tech IV in Dr. Eric Liao’s lab and is now starting her PhD studies at Temple University.
 Outside of the lab, she enjoys running and reading fiction in her spare time.

 Claudio Trevino.jpg